 - Works towards restoring emotional and mental balance.

 - Helps you to identify behaviors that are detrimental to your pursuit of sobriety

 - Supports and strengthens emotional growth, helping you to restore yourself to a more balanced emotional state.

 - Teaches community reinforcement.
 Directs you in ways to restructure your life to encourage abstinence, including finding new or reinvesting in old and healthier friendships and behaviors and social or vocational environments.

 According to information sourced from a University of Washington publication on DBT, DBT teaches you the following four aspects of behavioral skills:

-Mindfulness: This is practice that encourages a person to be present in the moment.
+Mindfulness: This is a practice that encourages a person to be present at the moment.
 This allows them space that can foster introspection and awareness, healthful mindsets that are necessary for developing acceptance of one’s self and the circumstances that surround them.

 Interpersonal Effectiveness: This teaches a person how to establish healthy boundaries and respect for both themselves and others that can protect and balance them within their relationships.

 Emotion Regulation: Emotions can lead to impulsive and compulsive behaviors that fuel and surround drug use.
 This training helps a person to learn how to differentiate between their emotions while granting them the coping skills that are necessary to temper and encounter them in a healthy way.
 This leads to positive results and progress instead of allowing a person to remain stagnant or back-slide into habits of avoidance or self-harm.